OlivettiGiovanni/Software_project/README.md

 ## **Usage**
 To run the program:
 - open the file "polyfit_global.py" in your editor
-- write the name of configuration file asargument of parser.read() function
+- write the name of configuration file as argument of parser.read() function
 ```bash
 parser.read('file_config.ini')
 ```